mernen/completion-ruby/README.markdown

     . /path/to/completion-ruby-all

-Additionally, you can just save the specific scripts you desire, and source them individually.
+Alternatively, you can just save the specific scripts you wish, and source them individually.

 ## Why yet another completion script?